AppFair/appfair.github.io/index.md

 ### How is e-mail verification performed?

-The GPG signature of the initiator of the `integrate-release` pull request must be for an approved e-mail address and the commit must be [verified](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification).
+The GPG signature of the initiator of the reproduction pull request must be for an approved e-mail address and the commit must be [verified](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification).

-You must have a valid e-mail address configured in your list of keys in your [GPG keys settings](https://github.com/settings/keys), and this is the address that must be associated with the commit that triggers the `integrate-release` process.
+You must have a valid e-mail address configured in your list of keys in your [GPG keys settings](https://github.com/settings/keys), and this is the address that must be associated with the commit that triggers the reproduction and validation process.

 ### Can I distribute my app using other distribution channels?